Stevia to taste or raw honey 1-2 TBS (if not on keto)

 Bragg is one brand and Whitehouse is another that I use sometimes.
 Never drink ACV undiluted, it is bad for your teeth and esophagus.
 That’s why you should drink it in a pleasant tasting tea.

-Has anyone reading this taken ACV for a spin?
-Did you like it?
+How do you use ACV?
 Tell me about it in the comments or ask me any questions you have regarding this natural cure-all.

 *Disclosure-Mentions of associated products, services, or businesses within the content of this blog may or may not be noted as an affiliate in every case.
 I only choose to promote products, services, or businesses that I have used and or trust.